contagon/handbook/handbook/11-young-women.md

 Each Young Women class should have a class presidency.
 The Young Women presidency may recommend young women to serve as class presidents.
 Members of the bishopric prayerfully counsel together to determine whom to call.

-A member of the bishopric calls a young woman to serve as a class president.
+A member of the bishopric calls a young woman to serve as a class president. [[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources)When there are enough young women to serve, she prayerfully considers class members to recommend as counselors and a secretary.
+The bishopric considers her recommendations and extends the callings.

-When there are enough young women to serve, she prayerfully considers class members to recommend as counselors and a secretary.
-The bishopric considers her recommendations and extends the callings.Before asking a young woman to serve in any of these callings, the bishopric member asks permission from the young woman’s parents.
+Before asking a young woman to serve in any of these callings, the bishopric member asks permission from the young woman’s parents.

 After extending these callings, a member of the bishopric presents the young women to their class for a sustaining vote.
 The bishop or an assigned counselor sets the young women apart.